Colette D'Arville: Pre-World War II career as Colette D'Arville

 D'Arville went to the United States in 1928 when the talent agents Edward S. Keller and Sam Shannon of the K-A-O agency booked her on the American vaudeville circuit; and it is at this time that she adopted the stage name Colette D'Arville.

 They marketed her as 18 years of age at the time, but in reality she was 26.
 She made her American theatre debut as Claudette Pernier in the Roger Wolfe Kahn, Joseph Meyer, and Irving Caesar musical Here's Howe which premiered at the Shubert Theatre in Boston on 23 April 1928, for a week of tryout performances.
 The work opened on Broadway at the Broadhurst Theatre on 1 May 1928, and was produced by Alex.
 A. Aarons and Vinton Freedley with choreography by Sammy Lee.
-After that production closed on 20 June 1928, she performed the role of Trini in the national tour of Dave Stamper's musical Take The Air which began in August 1928.
+After that production closed on 20 June 1928, she performed the role of Trini in the national tour of Dave Stamper's musical Take the Air which began in August 1928.

 Later that year she was put under contract as a singer on WHN radio in New York City, and was put under contract with Metro-Goldwyn-Mayer to film some musical shorts in Hollywood.

 D'Arville performed periodically at the Opéra-Comique in Paris during the 1930s.
 In 1931, she portrayed the title role in Bizet's Carmen at the Crescent Theatre in Trenton, New Jersey, for her first foray into opera in the United States.
 That same year she made her New York recital debut at The Town Hall.
+In Egypt, she appeared in the 1932 film Sons of Aristocrats, which marks her debut in Egyptian cinema.
 She publicized Linit Bath Soaps in 1932 radio commercials for the product.
 That same year she gave a recital at the New York Biltmore Hotel which featured songs by Robert Schumann and Manuel de Falla.
-She toured the United States as Carmen with the Cosmopolitan Grand Opera Company in 1932, earning rave reviews in The Washington Post when the troupe performed at the National Theatre in January of that year: Colette D'Arville was a gay, bewitching, whimsical coquette in Bizet's opera "Carmen" last night when an appreciative audience enjoyed her wiles and witcheries and realistic portrayal of the cigarette girl of Old Seville ...
+She toured the United States as Carmen with the Cosmopolitan Grand Opera Company in 1932, earning rave reviews in The Washington Post when the troupe performed at the National Theatre in January of that year:

+Colette D'Arville was a gay, bewitching, whimsical coquette in Bizet's opera Carmen last night when an appreciative audience enjoyed her wiles and witcheries and realistic portrayal of the cigarette girl of Old Seville ...
 Mlle.
 D'Arville, singing the role in French, was entirely in her element.
 Her voice is a dramatic soprano with coloratura range and vivid in interpretation.
 With Calvé fervor she threw herself into the role.
 Her acting was of a high order and an attractive personality enhanced the thrilling operatic picture presented by her.